 The gems are separated and held in place by little beads of the setting's metal.
 The beads are either pulled from the existing metal in the setting, or they are soldered on.
-The beads virtually disappear into the background, and the result is what looks like a continuous surface of... diamonds or other gems.
+Beads virtually disappear into the background, and the result is what looks like a continuous surface of diamonds or other gems.

 Halo Settings With Pave Diamonds

 A diamond halo consists of a row of diamonds set around a center diamond.
 Most halo settings are also pave settings because pave settings take up less space.
-In rare cases when the halo uses very large accent diamonds, the stones may be set into a prong setting.
+In rare cases, when the halo uses very large accent diamonds, the stones may be set into a prong setting.

 Pave settings are more secure than bezel settings for this type of mounting.
-A bezel setting is when diamonds are set underneath a straight sheet of metal.
-The resulting look is much more modern and can actually minimize how large a... diamond looks.Continue to 4 of 4 below.
+A bezel setting is when diamonds are set underneath a straight sheet of metal, and the resulting look is much more modern and can minimize how large a diamond looks.

 The engagement ring pictured has a pave set shank with a milgrain detail along the borders.
 The advantage of this type of setting is that the diamonds are almost flush with the beads, unlike prongs that can poke.
 They also add a vintage appeal to an engagement ring.